 Apparently, Justice Joseph Story and Simon Greenleaf first became acquainted in 1819, when Story was riding circuit and hearing cases in Portland, Maine.
-Their earliest correspondence apparently began in connection with Greenleaf's efforts to compile and publish an annotated edition of Henry Hobart's Reports (1671), and a work titled A Collection of Cases Overruled, Denied, Doubted or Limited in Their Application (1821).
-It appears that Justice Story did not inspire Greenleaf's initial interest in the reporting of court decisions but that, rather, Greenleaf had an independent interest that coincided with Story's interests and that Story actively encouraged and supported.
+Their earliest correspondence apparently began in connection with Greenleaf's efforts to compile and publish an annotated edition of Henry Hobart's Reports (1671),6 and a work titled A Collection of Cases Overruled, Denied, Doubted or Limited in Their Application (1821).7 It appears that Justice Story did not inspire Greenleaf's initial interest in the reporting of court decisions but that, rather, Greenleaf had an independent interest that coincided with Story's interests and that Story actively encouraged and supported.

-Once Greenleaf assumed the position of the first Reporter for the Maine Supreme Court in 1820, and perhaps even in 1819 when he reported some of Story's circuit court decisions, he became a member of an unofficial group, led by Justice Story, which strove to promote and improve the reporting of court decisions.8 This group included, or eventually would include, Chief Justice John Marshall; Justice Story; Justice Bushrod Washington; Philadelphia federal circuit judge Joseph Hopkinson; treatise authors Nathan Dane; James Kent; David Hoffman; Timothy Walker, and Peter DuPonceau; and court reporters Henry Wheaton, William Johnson, Richard Peters, Jr., John Gallison, William Mason, and Simon Greenleaf.9 judgeships, reporterships, and professorships for persons committed to the scientific study of law; and write unsigned reviews of each other's published works."10 As one historian puts it, "[f]or Story and Greenleaf, compiling digests of English cases, reporting state judicial decisions, writing treatises, giving lectures, and deciding cases were all pursuits of one devoted to legal science."11 Moreover, "Story, Greenleaf, and their juristic associates were claiming the authority to articulate the prevailing rules and doctrines and to formulate the principal legal issues of their times.
+Once Greenleaf assumed the position of the first Reporter for the Maine Supreme Court in 1820, and perhaps even in 1819 when he reported some of Story's circuit court decisions, he became a member of an unofficial group, led by Justice Story, which strove to promote and improve the reporting of court decisions.8 This group included, or eventually would include, Chief Justice John Marshall; Justice Story; Justice Bushrod Washington; Philadelphia federal circuit judge Joseph Hopkinson; treatise authors Nathan Dane; James Kent; David Hoffman; Timothy Walker, and Peter DuPonceau; and court reporters Henry Wheaton, William Johnson, Richard Peters, Jr., John Gallison, William Mason, and Simon Greenleaf.9

+The group's goals were to further "the publication and dissemination of judicial opinions; encourage the production of digests, collections of documents, and treatises; secure judgeships, reporterships, and professorships for persons committed to the scientific study of law; and write unsigned reviews of each other's published works."10 As one historian puts it, "[f]or Story and Greenleaf, compiling digests of English cases, reporting state judicial decisions, writing treatises, giving lectures, and deciding cases were all pursuits of one devoted to legal science."11 Moreover, "Story, Greenleaf, and their juristic associates were claiming the authority to articulate the prevailing rules and doctrines and to formulate the principal legal issues of their times.
 They were creating and publicizing their interpretations of American law, and in the process enhancing their own authority and the image of the their profession."12